-Save your loose change in a jar.
-An online version of save your change is available with lots of bank accounts too.
+Save our loose change in a jar.
+An online version of save our change is available with lots of bank accounts too.

-Split money for bills into a separate account - particularly good if you are paid weekly but bills go out monthly.
+Split money for bills into a separate account - particularly good if we are paid weekly but bills go out monthly.

 Not all are tried and tested by carers but discounts and money back schemes are available:

 Discounts for Carers - One of our community is asking them to extend their cash back scheme to unpaid carers

 Pop to supermarkets about an hour before they close to hunt down yellow ticket / reduced items.
 Look out for the section or temporary trolley where they put these.

 Most supermarkets have a loyalty scheme that might help us save points or get discount vouchers.

 When toiletries, cleaning chemicals, food in squeezy packaging is nearly finished, chop open the packaging to scoop out and not waste any